paultopia/math4ls/probability.md

 >
 > h) Linda is a bank teller and is active in the feminist movement.

-Asked to rank these statements in order of probability, the "great majority" of people said that (h) is more probable than (f).^[Amos Tversky & Daniel Kahneman, *Extensional versus intuitive reasoning: The conjunction fallacy in probability judgment,* 90 Psychological Review 293 (1983).
+Asked to rank these statements in order of probability, the "great majority" of people said that (h) is more probable than (f).^[Amos Tversky & Daniel Kahneman, *Extensional versus intuitive reasoning: The conjunction fallacy in probability judgment,* 90  <span style="font-variant:small-caps;">Psychological Rev.</span> 293 (1983).
 I've slightly modified the example given in this paper to more clearly enumerate the options.]
 Here's the problem with that judgment: it's *impossible*.
 Remember that probabilities lie on the range 0-1 inclusive, and that the joint probability of two independent events is the product of their individual probabilities.
-It follows that the *maximum* probability of Linda being active in the feminist movement is 1, in which case P(h) = P(f); in all other possible cases, P(h) < P(f).

-This is called the "conjunction fallacy."
-Don't make it.^[Note that there's been a ton of debate on the original study, mainly focused on whether experimental subjects really understood (f) to be talking about P(Bank teller) alone and whether they understood (h) to be asking about the conjunction independent events P(Bank teller) and P(Feminist).
+It follows that the *maximum* probability of Linda being active in the feminist movement is 1, in which case P(h) = P(f); in all other possible cases, P(h) < P(f).^[Note that there's been a ton of debate on the original study, mainly focused on whether experimental subjects really understood (f) to be talking about P(Bank teller) alone and whether they understood (h) to be asking about the conjunction independent events P(Bank teller) and P(Feminist).
 There have been lots of replication attempts for this experiment in slightly different forms in order to nail it down.
 If you're worried about them, go read the literature.
 For present purposes, I just want you to see the error: joint probabilities of independent events can never be more than the individual probability of the least probable individual event.]

 ## Monty Hall

 There's a famous puzzle called the "Monty Hall Problem."
 It goes like this: imagine you're in a game show, and the host invites you to pick from three closed doors.
 One of the doors holds a fancy new sports car, and the other two hold goats.
 (Let us suppose, perhaps counterfactually, that you prefer a sports car to a goat.)
 After you choose, the host opens one of the *other* doors, always to reveal a goat.

 So now you've picked a door, and the host shows you a goat behind one of the other doors.
-Importantly, the host knows what door has the car, and s/he always opens a door you didn't choose, and it's always a goat door.
+I want to emphasize this, because it's very important: *the host knows what door has the car, and s/he always opens a door you didn't choose, and it's always a goat door*.
 Then the host asks if you want to stick with your original choice, or switch to the remaining closed door.
 If you want to get the sports car, should you stay or switch?

 Back in 1990, Marilyn vos Savant, who apparently occupies the spot in the Guinness World Record book for "highest IQ," published this problem in a magazine, and declared that the correct answer was to always switch.
-In response, many, many people, including a number of mathematicians, blew their stacks and wrote angry letters telling her how wrong she was.
+In response, many, many people, including a number of mathematicians, blew their stacks and wrote angry letters telling her how wrong she was.^[To be fair, her original description of the problem was a bit ambiguous about what the host knows and whether the host always revealed a goat.]

 Here's how you might (incorrectly) reason to conclude that she was wrong.
 At the start of the game, each door had a .33[3333...] chance of having the sports car behind it.
 Initially, you picked a door at random, so you have a .33 chance of being right to stick.
 The remaining door also had a .33 chance of being the one with a sports car behind it.
 Nothing about what the host did changed those probabilities, so you have an equal chance of getting the sports car whether you stick with your original choice or switch.